 - Identification - Workspace: The ID of the Workspace, also called WID (example: 6cb35e56-3426-4dcc-ba0c-44536d4ae4c3)

 - Authentication - Entrycode: The Entry code of the webservice (example: MyEntryCode)

 - Filename: The name of the sent XML-file.
 Remark: You can choose either to send a file with the import data or to directly send the data that needs to be imported.
 In this example the data is directly sent.
 In this example the XML-node is not relevant.
-Therefore, in the example the name of the file contains the name of a non-existing file.
-You can also choose to omit this row from the XML.
+Therefore, the example contains the name of a fictional file.

 - Data: The XML-data that needs to be imported.
 Remark: The data needs to be Base64 encoded.
 In the example for the request above, you can find the XML from the example in the paragraph “Testing the import definition in Relatics”.

 Using an external application to test the webservice